backstage/backstage/docs/integrations/github/org.md

 You could use these and simply decorate the response from the default transformation if you only need to change a few properties.

+**Attention:**
+When you use the Events Support with a `TeamTransformer`, you need to ensure your entity will have the annotation `github.com/node-id` with the value from `team.id`.
+Without this, the `team.edit` event could fail to update

 ### Resolving GitHub users via organization email

 When you authenticate users you should resolve them to an entity within the